29. November 2019

 All photographs by John Hill/World-Architects

-World-Architects recently toured the inside 152 Elizabeth, the seven-story residential building most notable as Japanese architect Tadao Ando's first building in New York City.
+World-Architects recently toured the inside of 152 Elizabeth, the seven-story residential building most notable as Japanese architect Tadao Ando's first building in New York City.
 Here we focus on the high-end finishes and details of the interiors designed by Michael Gabellini.

 Located in the Nolita neighborhood, 152 Elizabeth was developed by Sumaida + Khurana and Nahla Capital with seven "ultra-luxury" condos designed by Tadao Ando Architect & Associates.
 New York's Gabellini Sheppard served as executive architect on the project and designed the interiors to be in harmony with Ando's design of the shell and structure.